camunda/camunda-docs/docs/self-managed/platform-deployment/ingress-setup.md

 ## Preparation

 - An Ingress controller should be deployed in advance.
-The examples are using `Nginx` ingress controller but any Ingress controller could be used by setting `ingress.className`.
+The examples below use `Nginx` Ingress controller, but any Ingress controller could be used by setting `ingress.className`.
 - TLS configuration is not handled in the examples because it varies between different workflows.
-It could be configured directly using `ingress.tls` options or via external tool like [Cert-Manager](https://github.com/cert-manager/cert-manager) using `ingress.annotations`.
+It could be configured directly using `ingress.tls` options or via an external tool like [Cert-Manager](https://github.com/cert-manager/cert-manager) using `ingress.annotations`.
 For more details, check available [configuration options](https://github.com/camunda/camunda-platform-helm/tree/main/charts/camunda-platform#configuration).

 ## Combined Ingress setup

-In this setup a single Ingress/domain will be used to access Camunda Platform web applications and another for Zeebe Gateway.
-By default all web application use `/` as a base, so all that we need here is to set the context path, Ingress configuration, and authentication redirect URLs.
+In this setup, a single Ingress/domain is used to access Camunda Platform web applications, and another for Zeebe Gateway.
+By default, all web applications use `/` as a base, so we just need to set the context path, Ingress configuration, and authentication redirect URLs.

 ```yaml
 # Chart values for the Camunda Platform 8 Helm chart in combined Ingress setup.